 Inspect your Gutters and Downpipes

-Remove any debris like leaves and branches clogging the system.
+Remove debris, such as leaves and branches, clogging the system.
 Also, flush out freshly fallen leaves after storms.
 Check that downpipes direct water at least three feet away from foundations.

 Cleaning takes little time but can help prevent flooding issues.
 Maintaining gutters through periodic inspections is a smart practice.